Jimmy White (singer)

 Jimmy White is an American singer-songwriter and record producer.

 Background

-During his career, he has released five studio albums, which have earned him five New Music Awards, seven Independent Music Awards and one National Radio award.
+White has released five studio albums, which have earned him five New Music Awards, seven Independent Music Awards and one National Radio award.

 Music

-In 2009 White again won the "Crossover Artist of the Year" Award at the New Music Awards.
-He also won a second award for "Best Male Artist" at the IMN Independent Music Awards in Los Angeles, California.
+In 2009, White won the "Crossover Artist of the Year" award at the New Music Awards.
+He won a second award for "Best Male Artist" at the IMN Independent Music Awards in Los Angeles, California.

 In 2010, White won an award for "Best AC Group/Duo" with Jonell Mosser.

-In early 2011 White released a single he wrote entitled "Forever and a Day".
-The video for "Forever and a Day" won Best Video at the Independent Music Awards.
+In early 2011, White released a single he wrote entitled "Forever and a Day".
+Its music video won Best Video at the Independent Music Awards.

-In the spring of 2015, his song "Change My Life", was chosen for and included in the worldwide release of the French-Canadian film Aurelie Laflamme's Diary.
+In the spring of 2015, his song "Change My Life" was chosen for and included in the worldwide release of the French-Canadian film Aurelie Laflamme's Diary.